-You’ve probably heard the importance of social proof but wondered how best to ask for LinkedIn recommendations from those who you have worked with.
+You’ve probably heard about the importance of social proof, including LinkedIn recommendations, but wondered how to ask for the recommendations from people you’ve helped.

 Question: What would make you appear more credible in the eyes of your ideal clients?

-Answer: LinkedIn recommendations from credible people who can honestly vouch for your services.
+Answer: LinkedIn recommendations from credible people who can honestly vouch for you and your services.

-The more LinkedIn recommendations (social proof) you have and the more detailed each one is, the higher your ability will be to establish trust with those who read your profile and are considering what you offer.
+The more LinkedIn recommendations (social proof) you have and the more detailed each one is, the greater your ability to establish trust with your prospects is.

-It is important to note that a recommendation on LinkedIn is different from testimonials on a website (which all too often are fake) as it has a direct link to the person who recommended you, giving it greater legitimacy in the eyes of your viewers.
+It is important to note that recommendations on LinkedIn are different from testimonials on a website, which are often fake.
+A LinkedIn recommendation is a direct link to the person recommending you, giving it greater legitimacy in the eyes of your profile readers.

 The Power of Social Proof

 LinkedIn recommendations are a powerful form of social proof of your abilities to deliver results.

-Mostly, social proof displays how others have trusted you, engaged your services, been happy working with you and received the results they were looking for.
+Mostly, social proof demonstrates how others have trusted you, engaged your services and received the results they were looking for.
 It speaks to your personal traits as well as your skills.
-It dramatically increases your credibility and the ability to establish yourself as an authority.
+It dramatically increases your credibility and authority.

-It is vital that you include this kind of social proof in your LinkedIn profile and thankfully, LinkedIn has made this easy by adding a section for Recommendations.
+It is vital you include this kind of social proof in your LinkedIn profile.
+Thankfully, LinkedIn has made it easy by adding a section for recommendations.

 Do you think the number of recommendations would have an impact on a prospect considering your services?